 For nearly 16 months, the Covid-19 pandemic has penetrated our lives.
 We had to adapt to a new normal, socially distant from loved ones, and navigate what living in a global pandemic truly meant.
 At times, the world has felt quite scary and unpredictable, and as we have just begun to imagine what life post-pandemic looks like, the Covid numbers appear to be increasing once again.
-At Bayless Integrated Healthcare, we know how important it is to take time for yourself amidst change, so this month we are sharing tips for finding a self-care routine during this seemingly new phase of the pandemic.
+At denova Collaborative Healthcare, we know how important it is to take time for yourself amidst change, so this month we are sharing tips for finding a self-care routine during this seemingly new phase of the pandemic.

 Facing New Stressors